 Typical MER factors:

 Weight loss–1.0 x RER

 You can find a MER multiplier table here.

 These tools provide an estimate, but every dog’s metabolism is different, so be sure to keep monitoring your pet’s weight.

 You can also sign up for a fresh-food plan (like the ones we offer customers of The Farmer’s Dog).
 A plan like this makes it easy to determine the correct total caloric intake and food portions based on your dog’s very specific requirements, and also makes it easy to adjust daily calories based on changing weight-management needs.

 In addition to calorie counting, another important part of weight maintenance or weight loss is feeding lower carb, whole, fresh food.

-Many processed dog foods are full of carb-based fillers—Dr. Ward has written that when you actually break down the ingredients on the label, many of them top out at over 60% or more carbohydrates.
-Drs.
-Ward and Osborne both generally recommend diets that have balanced protein and carbohydrates.
-Fresh diets provide quality protein, but also the fiber and moisture that can keep your dog satisfied.
+Many ultra-processed dog foods are full of carb-based fillers—as Dr. Ward has noted, when you actually break down the ingredients on the label, many of them top out at over 60% or more carbohydrates.
+Fresh diets provide quality protein, but also the fiber and moisture that can keep your dog satisfied, without carb-y fillers.

 Feeding nutrient-dense, bioavailable food will keep your dog healthy as they reduce their overall intake of food.